-If you have been injured in a welding accident or from a lifetime as a welder, you may be entitled to compensation for your injuries, medical care, and lost wages.
-Call Arnold & Itkin at (888) 493-1629 for a free consultation.
+If you have been injured in a welding accident or from a lifetime as a welder, you may be entitled to compensation.
+Call the top-rated Houston welding injury lawyers at Arnold & Itkin for a free consultation: (888) 493-1629

 Injury Risks Caused by Welding

 Because of the intense heat created by the welding equipment, welders are at an increased risk of being injured on the job.
 Not only do the hot materials pose a threat to safety, but the light produced by this machinery can cause permanent vision impairment without proper training and equipment.
 Combined with the inherent risks of manufacturing jobs, and welders face a great deal of danger on a regular basis.

 Here are the common risk factors involved in welding projects:

 - Electrocution and burns